 Where To Go in Croatia?

 Many Croatian vacations may start and end in the capital city.
-While the city has no major attractions like the Eiffel Tower or the Colosseum, it hums with a certain energy that can’t be found anywhere else in the Balkans.
-Zagreb is surprisingly trendy, houses a large university population, and is an interesting blend of communist era buildings, pedestrians streets, and medieval architecture.
+While the city has no major attractions like the Eiffel Tower or the Colosseum, it hums with a positive energy that can’t be found anywhere else in the Balkans.
+Zagreb is surprisingly trendy, houses a large university population, and is an exciting blend of communist-era buildings, pedestrians streets, and medieval architecture.
 Although this city is often overlooked, I have found that Zagreb is one of my favorite capital cities in Europe, and perhaps it is why I find myself coming back.
-There are so many things to do and see in the Croatian capital that any visitor is sure to be entertained.
+There are so many things to do and see in the Croatian capital.
 Even if it’s December and you’re wondering where to go in Croatia in the dead of European winter, then Zagreb’s the city.

 What to see in Zagreb, Croatia